 Contracts and Reporting

-This is essential as the work done on optimising your website may take three months or more to be reflected in Search Engine results.
-Search Engine Optimisation contracts are usually signed over a period of months and SEO results are not usually guaranteed because they change continuously depending on what activity you are doing on your website and your competitors.
+This is essential as the work done on optimizing your website may take three months or more to be reflected in Search Engine results.
+Search Engine Optimization contracts are usually signed over a period of months and SEO results are not usually guaranteed because they change continuously depending on what activity you are doing on your website and your competitors.
 An easy way to pick out a bad SEO company is one that will guarantee you a number one position on page one of Search Engines.
 Ask the following questions:

 - what is the minimum contract and what does it include